 Who?
-The graduate comprehensive examinations in music (written and oral) are required of all candidates for the Master of Music and Master of Music Therapy degrees.
+The graduate comprehensive examinations in music (written and oral) are required of all candidates for both the Master of Music and the Master of Music Therapy degrees.

 Why?
-For Master of Music candidates, the examinations provide an opportunity for the student to demonstrate thorough knowledge of music history and literature, music theory, and area pedagogy and literature.
+For Master of Music candidates, the examinations provide an opportunity for the student to demonstrate thorough knowledge of their applied area (including pedagogy and literature), core academic concepts in music history and theory, and professional competencies as they relate to their applied area.
 For Master of Music Therapy candidates, the examinations allow the student to demonstrate synthesis of wide-ranging knowledge from music, music therapy, and related area studies.

 What?
 The examinations are comprehensive and are based primarily, but not exclusively, on the content of the student's graduate course of study.
 The student is encouraged to contact the members of their graduate committee to discuss specific content and format of the examinations.